CalSol/Sp25-CalSol-Electrical-Training/Section5.md

 ![Components](https://github.com/CalSol/Sp25-CalSol-Electrical-Training/blob/ea8b3a9f7142656ea9ba4345da6d108cf24544d3/images/Footprint%20Assignment.png)

 - Be reminded that footprint selections vary from project to project, and for certain projects you have to make specific choices for certain components.
-(For example, D4 uses a through-hole component as it was the only device that matched the requirements of this project).
+(For example, D4 (diode used for motor circuit) uses a through-hole component as it was the only device that matched the requirements of this project).
 For this project, we did the hard work for you.
 - Sometimes KICAD might not have the footprint you want to use (for example the potentiometer we are using), to address this, there are two methods:
     - Download online
       - In short: Search online for the specific component - download the footprint - go to PCB Layout Editor - Preferences(Toolbar) - Manage Footprint Libraries - ![2](https://github.com/CalSol/Sp25-Electrical-Training/blob/main/images/2.png) - open the file that ends with .pretty - OK
       - A Video that might help: (https://www.youtube.com/watch?v=W9cLnIjvybo)
     - Create a footprint by yourself
       - (https://www.youtube.com/watch?v=W9cLnIjvybo)
-- Link for the potentiometer footprint: (https://www.digikey.com/en/models/2408877)
+- Link for the potentiometer footprint: (https://www.digikey.com/en/models/2408877) (The schematic from Section 4 has wrong symbols for the potentiometer that we are using.)

 ### Layouts on KiCAD:
 So how do we do this on KiCAD?
 Let’s find out!
 Below is everything you need to know in order to achieve this.
 But make sure you have footprints correctly assigned!